 - academic performance in prerequisites in the program of study;

 - recommendations – level of motivation, aptitude, character and interests;

 - results of Scholastic Aptitude Test (SAT) of the College Board or other admissions tests, if applicable.

 - All applicants will be notified of admissions status as early as possible after the applications have been completed.

 - To hold a place in the entering class, accepted students must pay a tuition deposit (currently $75) to the Business Office.
 This deposit is applied to the first semester’s tuition.
 In order to receive a refund of this deposit, applicants must submit a written request to withdraw the application prior to May 1 for fall enrollment and prior to September 15 for spring enrollment.
 After these dates, the tuition deposit is non-refundable.

 - Accepted students wishing to live in a residence hall must submit a room deposit of $100 with the residence hall application.
 This deposit is credited to the first semester’s residence hall bill.
 In order to receive a refund of this deposit, applicants must submit a written request prior to July 1 for fall enrollment and prior to September 15 for spring enrollment.

-Because of its commitment to student success, Eastern Maine Community College utilizes placement testing using a computerized placement testing (CPT) system and a writing sample.
-Accepted students are required to take this computerized placement test and may be required to provide a brief writing sample so that the college may determine appropriate placement in math, writing and reading.
-Individuals who, within the past three years, have already taken the Eastern Maine Community College Admissions Test are excluded from testing; similarly, applicants with transfer credit for comparable coursework may also be excluded, as determined by the Admissions Office.
+Because of its commitment to student success, Eastern Maine Community College utilizes placement testing using a computerized placement testing (CPT) system called Accuplacer.
+Accepted students are required to take this computerized placement test so that the college may determine appropriate placement in math, writing and reading.
+Individuals who, within the past three years, have already taken the Eastern Maine Community College Admissions Test are excluded from testing; similarly, applicants with transfer credit for comparable coursework or SATs above the required cut score may also be excluded, as determined by the Admissions Office.